MGXlab/Viral-Metagenomics-2021/_episodes/04-Mapping.md

 $ tail 2_mapping/all_samples_cross.sam
 ~~~

 What a mess the alignments section, isn't it?
-Important columns for us are column 1 or `QNAME`, with the read identifier; column 2 or `FLAG`, with the  describing the nature of the mapping; column 3 or `RNAME`, with the reference where the read aligned; column 4 or `POS`, with the position where the reads aligned in the reference; and column 5 or `MAPQ`, with an estimation of how likely is the alignment.
+Important columns for us are column 1 or `QNAME`, with the read identifier; column 2 or `FLAG`, describing the nature of mapping and read; column 3 or `RNAME`, with the reference where the read aligned; column 4 or `POS`, with the position where the reads aligned in the reference; and column 5 or `MAPQ`, with an estimation of how likely is the alignment.

 Now we are going to convert the SAM file to its more efficient, binary form, the **BAM** format.
 This binary form is required in downstream analyses to quickly access the huge amount of information in the file.
 Furthermore, the reads must be sorted by the position where they map in the references.
 We will use the Samtools ([Li H et al., 2009](https://academic.oup.com/bioinformatics/article/25/16/2078/204688)) suite for this, specifically, its `view` and `sort` programs.
 During the conversion we will use parameters `-h` to keep the header and `-F 4` to discard unmapped reads, flagged with a `4` in the `FLAG` column.
 Last, BAM files need to be indexed, we will use the `index` program for it.

 ~~~
 # convert to BAM
+$ cd 2_mapping/
 $ samtools view -h -F 4 -O BAM -o all_samples_cross.bam all_samples_cross.sam

 # sort the alignments in the BAM file